LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 As you can see, we deliberately named them **Search** Resources, because in other cases, those models may need to return other fields, as we likely see later in this course.

-Then, personally I like to disable the default [wrapping feature](https://laravel.com/docs/10.x/eloquent-resources#data-wrapping) of API Resources, so it wouldn't return "data" layer by default.
+Then, personally, I like to disable the default [wrapping feature](https://laravel.com/docs/10.x/eloquent-resources#data-wrapping) of API Resources, so it wouldn't return the "data" layer by default.
 We add this code to the Service Provider.

 **app/Providers/AppServiceProvider.php**:
 ```php